-- All new staff will receive online safety training as part of their induction programme, ensuring that they fully understand the school Online Safety Policy and Acceptable Use Policies. - The Online Safety Lead and IT Manager will receive regular updates through attendance at SWGfL/Babcock/SCOMIS training sessions and by reviewing guidance documents released by SWGfL/Babcock and others. - This Online Safety Policy and its updates will be presented to and discussed by staff in staff meetings/training days. - The Online Safety Lead will provide advice, guidance and training as required to individuals as required.
+- A planned programme of formal online safety training will be made available to staff.
+An audit of the online safety training needs of all staff will be carried out regularly.
+It is expected that some staff will identify online safety as a training need within the performance management process. - All new staff should receive online safety training as part of their induction programme, ensuring that they fully understand the school Online Safety Policy and Acceptable Use Policies. - The Online Safety Coordinator will receive regular updates through attendance at SWGfL/Babcock/other information/training sessions and by reviewing guidance documents released by SWGfL/Babcock and others. - This Online Safety Policy and its updates will be presented to and discussed by staff in staff meetings/training days. - The Online Safety Coordinator will provide advice/guidance/training as required to individuals as required.

-Training - Governors
+Training-Governors

-Governors will take part in online safety training or awareness sessions.
+Governors should take part in online safety training/awareness sessions.
 This may be offered in a number of ways:

-- Attendance at training provided by Babcock, National Governors Association, SWGfL or other relevant organisations. - Participation in school training or information sessions for staff or parents
+- Attendance at training provided by Babcock/National Governors Association/SWGfL or other relevant organisation. - Participation in school training/information sessions for staff or parents